Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 In 1876 Edward Cust 1st Baronet (age 81) was created 1st Baronet Cust of Leasowe Castle in Cheshire.

 On 14th January 1878 Edward Cust 1st Baronet (age 83) died.
-His son [his son] Leopold (age 47) succeeded 2nd Baronet Cust of Leasowe Castle in Cheshire. [his daughter-in-law] Charlotte Bridgeman Lady Cust by marriage Lady Cust of Leasowe Castle in Cheshire.
+His son Leopold (age 47) succeeded 2nd Baronet Cust of Leasowe Castle in Cheshire. [his daughter-in-law] Charlotte Bridgeman Lady Cust by marriage Lady Cust of Leasowe Castle in Cheshire.

 [his daughter] Victoria Mary Louisa Cust was born to Edward Cust 1st Baronet.
+She married before 28th April 1849 her second cousin Simon Yorke III and had issue.

 Great x 3 Grandfather: Richard Cust 1st Baronet